Berrie89/Bash-Scripting/README.md

 # Bash-Scripting
 Bash script is a sequence of commands or instructions that are executed by the shell program line by line.
-Bash scripting allows you to automate repititive tasks and processes
+Bash scripting allows you to automate repititive tasks and processes.
 ## Objective
 The objective of this project is to create a bash script that generates a multiplication table for a number entered by the user.
 For this project I used loops, user input and conditional logic.
 ## Project Description
-I wrote a bash script that will prompt a user to enter a number and ask if they want the full multiploication table from 1 to 10 or a partial table within a specified range.
+I wrote a bash script that will prompt a user to enter a number and ask if they want the full multiplication table from 1 to 10 or a partial table within a specified range.
 If they choose partial, they will be prompted to enter the start and end number.
 Based on the user's response, the script will display the corresponding multiplication table.
 ## Project Implementation
 User input number: I used the echo keyword to prompt the user to enter a number, then the read command to assign a variable to the information provided by the user.
 Conditional logic: I used the if-else statement to ask if the user wants a full or partial table.